Richasy/Rodel.Downloader/src/RodelDownloader.Console/Assets/README.md

    ```powershell
    dotnet-tool install --global RodelDownloader.cli
    ```
-3. After the installation is complete, enter the command `ai-downloader` to enter the interactive command interface
+3. After the installation is complete, enter the command `rodel` to enter the interactive command interface
-4. You can also enter the command `ai-downloader --help` to view detailed parameter definitions
+4. You can also enter the command `rodel --help` to view detailed parameter definitions

 ## `2` Interactive Commands

 The CLI defaults to an interactive mode to guide you through the download process.

-After installation, you can simply enter `ai-downloader` to access the interactive interface.
+After installation, you can simply enter `rodel` to access the interactive interface.

 The basic download steps are as follows: